Accessibility Statement

 Many shelters provide adoption counselors to help future pet parents navigate how to choose the best cat for their lifestyle and information on how to care for your new furry family member—an invaluable tool for first-time and multi-pet households.
 “By adopting from a shelter or rescue, you help save a cat in need, as well as open up space for the organization to help another cat in need,” Bays adds.

 Adopting a rescue cat can be incredibly rewarding.
 Knowing that you're providing a home to a cat in need can be truly fulfilling, especially when rescuing an older cat rather than a kitten.
-Some people even choose to adopt cats with even lower of an adoption chance like blind cats or cats with a disability.
+Some people choose to blind cats or cats with a disability.

 Ultimately, adopting a cat requires commitment, patience, and a willingness to adapt your home and lifestyle to meet your cat's needs.
 However, the love and companionship you receive in return can make it all worthwhile.